qwerty-development/RBS/docs/database/schema.md

-# TableReserve (RBS) Database Schema
+# Plate Database Schema

 ## Overview
-This document contains the complete database schema for the TableReserve restaurant booking application, built with PostgreSQL and Supabase.
+This document contains the complete database schema for the Plate restaurant booking application, built with PostgreSQL and Supabase.

 ## Core Tables